3dcitydb/texture-atlas-creator/resource/license/README.txt

 3. About
 --------
-textureAtlas is a Java class library and API for compacting several texture images together into one or several atlases (depending on atlas' size settings) and adapting texture coordinates accordingly.
+The 3D City Database Texture Atlas Creator is a library for compacting several texture images together into one or several atlases (depending on atlas' size settings) and adapting texture coordinates accordingly.